hashchange/backbone.marionette.export/README.md

 Recursion can generate huge data structures in some cases, so it makes sense to impose a limit.
 By default, there won't be more than four recursive calls to `export` for a given top-level object.
 That should be more than enough for almost any template requirement.

-You can change the limit globally in your project by setting `Backbone.Model.prototype.export.maxHops` and `Backbone.Collection.prototype.export.maxHops` to the desired recursion depth.
+You can change the limit globally in your project by setting `Backbone.Model.prototype.export.global.maxHops` or `Backbone.Collection.prototype.export.global.maxHops` to the desired recursion depth.
+(Changing one of them is enough.
+Model and Collection prototypes share the same config object.)

 Circular dependencies between your models and collections are contained by the recursion limit, too.